Oil Hits Two-Year High Amid Crackdown in Saudi Arabia

 Analysts are particularly concerned that the ramped up hostilities could frustrate moves to prop up the price of oil and remove a global crude glut.

-As the cartel's November meeting nears, some market participants expect to see another extension of the cuts past the first quarter of 2018.

-Still, some say that heightened tensions in the Middle East are overshadowing potential bearish risks that could cause crude prices to tumble, including a rise in U.S. production and still elevated stockpiles.
+Still, some say that heightened tensions in the Middle East are overshadowing potential bearish risks that could cause crude prices to tumble, including a rise in U.S. production.

 "We are still convinced that the fundamental data justify a significantly lower oil price," said analysts for Commerzbank in a recent note.
 "After all, OPEC's continued implementation of the supply cuts is unlikely to be enough on its own to rid the oil market of the surpluses in the longer term."